 I was exceptionally keen on hearing it.
 I would love to know how bad a recording of The Planets could be.

 I’m now listening to it.

 “Mars” is slow.
 Slow is fine.
 I can live with slow, as long as it’s menacing.
 This is as menacing as a puppy dog.
 Wow, that’s sloppy playing from the violins.
 It’s as if Lorin (Hi, Lori!) instructed his violinists to play as sloppily as possible. (“OK, chaps: Sul ponticello, stringendo, legato, pizzicato – all at once please.”).
-There an impressively bad note at 1:41, and the orchestra is not entirely in tune from 2:51-2:55.
-That’s fairly manageable, but a little while later (six seconds later to be precise) the brass section is woefully out-of-tune with itself from 3:01-3:09.
+There is an impressively bad note at 1:41, and the orchestra is not entirely in tune from 2:51-2:55.
+That’s fairly manageable, but a little while later (six seconds later to be precise) the brass section is woefully out of tune with itself from 3:01-3:09.
 That was painful to hear.
 But at least the big bang at 3:25 was OK.

-It’s here, at the halfway mark of “Mars”, that I’m thinking, “Everyone involved with this recording was happy for it be released?
+It’s here, at the halfway mark of “Mars”, that I’m thinking, “Everyone involved with this recording was happy for it to be released?
 Really?”
-And then I thought this recording must have been one of those contractual obligation things, where an artist is required to record something, anything, to fulfill his or her contract.
+And then I thought this recording must have been one of those contractual obligation things, where an artist is required to record something, anything, to fulfil his or her contract.
 That must be it.
 Otherwise, I’m back to thinking my original thought (i.e., “Everyone involved was fine with this going out to the public?”).